 The drawback of the approaches shown in \cite{Makni_Modeling_2010} and \cite{Sanchez-Gonzlez_BPMIMA_2017} is that only a part of the process quality is measured, as certain aspects are disregarded.
 Both are neglecting the semantic quality aspects.
 While \cite{Makni_Modeling_2010} omitted syntactic quality aspects entirely, \cite{Sanchez-Gonzlez_BPMIMA_2017} included them partially through the correctness dimension.
 However, this dimension only measures the likelihood of an error occurring, based on different pragmatic quality measures.
 But it is not examined whether the process model actually contains errors.

-Ullrich \cite{Ullrich_kompetenzorientiertes_2024}, on the other hand, presents an e-assessment platform that enables an automated assessment of different graphical modeling tasks by including all three quality dimensions.
-The tasks can be based on different modeling languages like BPMN, EPC, Entity Relationship (ER) models, UML, and Petri nets.
-The platform is to be used in the context of learning and improving the competences needed for process modeling, e.g., for students.
+In \cite{Ullrich_kompetenzorientiertes_2024}, an e-assessment platform is presented that automates the evaluation of various graphical modeling tasks by covering all three SIQ quality dimensions, i.e., syntactic, pragmatic, and semantic quality.
+The tasks can be based on different modeling languages such as BPMN, EPC, Entity-Relationship (ER) models, UML, and Petri nets.
+The platform is to be used in the context of learning and improving the competencies needed for process modeling, e.g., for students.
 The assessment, as presented in \cite{Ullrich_kompetenzorientiertes_2024}, mainly focused on the usage of Petri nets.
 Four checkers were implemented, which assess the solution of, e.g., a student, for tasks related to graphical process modeling.
-For each quality dimension of SIQ, a separate checker was implemented, i.e., a syntactic checker, a pragmatic checker, and a semantic checker, checking different aspects of the quality dimension through several metrics.
-Moreover, they implemented a reachability checker, focusing on the specific characteristics that a Petri net as a workflow net should possess.
-Based on the results of the checker, a score for each checker is calculated and displayed, but also the issues in the process model are marked and explained in the form of a text.
+For each quality dimension of SIQ, a separate checker was implemented: a syntactic checker, a pragmatic checker, and a semantic checker, each checking different aspects of the quality dimension using several metrics.
+Moreover, they implemented a reachability checker that focused on the specific characteristics a Petri net, as a workflow net, should possess.
+A score for each checker is calculated and displayed, and the issues in the process model are marked and explained textually.